 L and D 11 – (SVQ verifier)

-Sarah has 14 years post qualifying experience with 12 years in management positions within social services.
-Working with adults with severe and long standing metal illness, through care and after care, residential childcare and residential school.
+Sarah has nearly 20 years post qualifying experience with 15 years in management positions within social services.
+Working with adults with severe and long standing metal illness, through care and after care, residential childcare, residential school, specialist fostering and early learning and childcare.
 Sarah is involved in the training team at Bachlaw Projects.

 BEd (Hons) in Physical Education